Getting You & Baby Better

 Use Chloraseptic spray, throat lozenges, or gargle with warm salt water to help relieve symptoms of a sore throat.
 If your sore throat is accompanied by a fever of 101.4 or higher, please call us immediately.

-Reduce salt intake and your elevate feet as often as possible.
-Again, be sure you are taking in additional fluids, as more fluids in pushes more fluids out.
+Reduce salt intake and elevate your feet as often as possible.
+Again, be sure you are taking in additional fluids, as more fluid intake pushes the excess fluids out.

 Morning Sickness or Nausea